 FAQ landing page

-Can You Wear Glasses in a UK Passport Photo?
+Can You Wear Glasses for a Passport Photo?

 Glasses are one of the most common visibility questions because the real problem is usually glare or blocked facial detail rather than the glasses themselves.
 This page answers that directly.